In the hunt for a quick and easy breakfast idea with lots of great taste, this Paleo Breakfast Casserole was born.

 - What’s the best substitute for milk in egg casserole?
 A: Most non-dairy (or dairy-free) milk will work fine.

-- Combining the eggs with plain seltzer water helps makes the eggs a little fluffier.
+- Combining the eggs with plain seltzer water helps make the eggs a little fluffier.

 - Use your favorite vegetables.
 Some great options would be mushrooms, bacon, zucchini, etc…